Call For Doctoral Symposium Papers

-We invite applicants to submit an extended 2 page abstract compiling your research towards your dissertation in a coherent manner.
-The contents of the abstract may include both already published work and work in progress.
-We highly recommend that the abstract highlights the following about your research:
+We invite applicants to submit a 2-page extended abstract compiling your research towards your dissertation in a coherent manner.
+We welcome papers describing published novel research, work-in-progress, and comparison of existing methods and tools (e.g., lessons learned).
+We recommend that the abstract highlights the following about your research:

 - Major contributions of the thesis

 - Modeling challenges when deployed as systems for use